EBISPOT/OLS/README.md

-# We are currently developing a new version of OLS
+# We are currently developing a new version of OLS.
+This repository is no longer maintained.

-Check out https://github.com/EBISPOT/ols4 for updates!
+Check out https://github.com/EBISPOT/ols4 for updates on the new version!

 ---